nadeemlab/DeepLIIF/README.md

 Please report all issues on the public forum.

 ## License
-© This code is made available under the GPLv3 License and is available for non-commercial academic purposes.
+© DeepLIIF is distributed under [**Apache 2.0 with Commons Clause**] license, and is available for non-commercial academic purposes.

 ## Acknowledgments
 * This code is inspired by [CycleGAN and pix2pix in PyTorch](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix).